 An academic advisor is a staff member based in your college or school whose job it is to help you navigate all the academic requirements to get your degree.
 Most schools and colleges require you to see an academic advisor during your first two semesters at UofL, but some require you to continue meeting with them longer.
 Even if it’s not a requirement, it’s a good idea to maintain a consistent relationship with your advisor.
 Advisors can give you accurate information about degree requirements, provide referrals to other university offices, and help you make decisions about your academic path.

 How do I know who my advisor is?
 How do I make an appointment to see them?

-Your advisor’s name and contact information will be listed in ULink around the second week of classes.
-Under the Student Services tab, scroll down to Student Center and click on “Who is my Academic Advisor.”
+Your advisor’s name and contact information will be listed in CardSmart around the second week of classes.
+Find their name under Your Success Team on the CardSmart home page.
 If you need to contact an advisor before then, call your academic unit’s main advising office and they’ll get you connected to an advisor who can assist you.

 COURSE PLANNING & REGISTRATION

 What if I want to change my schedule?